farrokhi/dnsdiag/README.md

 DNS Diagnostics and Performance Measurement Tools
 ==================================================

-Ever been wondering your ISP is hijacking your DNS traffic?
+Ever been wondering if your ISP is hijacking your DNS traffic?
 Ever observed any misbehavior with your DNS responses?
 Ever been redirected to wrong address and suspected something is wrong with your DNS?
 Here we have a set of tools to perform basic audits on your DNS requests and responses to make sure your DNS is